|Three Pistols references|

 "...Shakespeare bent to touch

-Considered by some to be the "World's greatest author" (I've always been partial to whoever writes those "Clifford the Big Red Dog" tomes myself) Billy Shakespeare has penned some pretty well known plays and sonnets.
+Considered the world's greatest playwright, Billy Shakespeare has penned some pretty well known plays and sonnets.

 One of his masterpieces, Hamlet, contains the "doth protest too much line" and centres around a man, who like Thomson in the popular myth, has returned from beyond to urge those still living to avenge his death.Play Song Read the full Three Pistols exhibit here.